Skye’s Story

 As a parent, I desperately wanted the perfect daughter I’d imagined that I was growing inside me to emerge and bloom from where she was currently, to become what I perceived to be “healed” and “whole”.
 It was/ is not in my script to revel in being an object of pity, playing the part of the victim, accepting apparent helplessness and despair.

 As a practitioner, I wanted to be able to ‘fix’ my daughter, to be SEPERATE and outside the process, beyond the ‘icky’ stuff, the feelings, the hope/ despair/ elation/ depression/ exhaustion/ illness/ alternative agendas, and my personal desire for a specific outcome (healed and whole, as I perceived them to be).
+I found that I could not do this.

 I found that the bonding to that little person was on more levels than usual.
 I faced a duality.
 Stepping outside the ‘real’ world, and into one of inner healing.
 Of becoming like a bridge for one person to live through, and learn to experience the world as we knew it.